Last Updated: May 19, 2021

 For purposes of this Agreement, the following terms shall have the following meanings:

 1.2 “Customer Content” means the unencrypted information and content Customer and Customer Users create and/or distribute using the Virtru Services.

 1.3 “Customer User” means any Customer-authorized employee, contractor, or agent who is permitted to use the Virtru Services in accordance with the terms and conditions of this Agreement.

 1.4 “Materials” means the Virtru software (including any object code, executable files, or browser plug-ins) or materials related thereto provided by Virtru to Customer hereunder, including without limitation any software downloaded from Virtru’s website or from the Virtru Services and any related materials and documentation therefor.

-1.6 “Support Services” means the delivery of front-end support and pre- and post-sales deployment services to Customer Users by telephone, email, in-person meetings or other methods and the training of Customer Users, in each case relating to the use of the Materials and Virtru Services.
+1.6 “Support Services” means the delivery of front-end support and pre- and post-sale deployment services to Customer Users by telephone, email, in-person meetings, or other methods, and the training of Customer Users, in each case relating to the use of the Materials and Virtru Services.

-1.7 “Third Party Services” means any services used in connection with the Materials that are hosted by a party other than Virtru or Licensee.
+1.7 “Third-Party Services” means any services used in connection with the Materials that are hosted by a party other than Virtru or Customer.

-1.8 “Virtru Application Data” means the Customer- and Customer User-related data that is necessary to operate, improve and maintain the Virtru Services, including, without limitation, key access policies (including updates or revisions to those policies), authorized user email addresses, IP addresses, access requests, error reports, crash reports, platform information, originator’s email addresses, recipient email addresses, encryption keys, message expiration dates and times, and display names for files and email subject lines.
+1.8 “Virtru Application Data” means data related to the interaction (or consequence thereof) of Customer or Customer Users with the Materials and Virtru Services that is necessary to operate, improve, and maintain the Virtru Services, including without limitation key access policies (including updates or revisions to those policies), authorized user email addresses, IP addresses, access requests, error reports, crash reports, platform information, sender email addresses, recipient email addresses, encryption keys, message expiration dates and times, and display names for files and email subject lines.

 1.9 “Virtru Services” means the Virtru-hosted services made available by Virtru to Customer in connection with the Materials.